rbello/Arduilink/README.md

 *S_ACTION*			| The sensor is able to receive custom actions like switching on/off		| 4		|
 *S_BATTERY*			| The sensor is able to gather his own battery level						| 8		|

-Unit value is arbitrary, you must specify a coherent unit with respect to the measured physical quantity.
+Unit value is an arbitrary string; you must specify a coherent unit according to the measured physical quantity.

 Type 	 | Physical quantities 				| Units
 -------- | -------------------------------- | ---